 Strand of Oaks is the rock project by songwriter and producer Tim Showalter.
 Hard Love, Showalter’s latest release as Strand of Oaks, is a record that explores the balancing act between overindulgence and accountability.
 Recounting Showalter’s decadent tour experiences, his struggling marriage, and the near death of his younger brother, Hard Love emanates an unabashed, raw, and manic energy that embodies both the songs and the songwriter behind them.
 “For me, there are always two forces at work: the side that’s constantly on the hunt for the perfect song, and the side that’s naked in the desert screaming at the moon.
 It’s about finding a place where neither side is compromised, only elevated.”

 Del Suggs is an original.
-Del is a singer/songwriter and guitarist from the beaches of North Florida and is considered by many to be one of the founders and pioneers of "Trop Rock" (tropical rock) music.
-Del began to perform in a similar style, which he called "Saltwater Music," drawing on his experiences growing up along the gulf coast in Panama City, Florida.
-Del has released five solo albums Living Deliberately, LIVE, Floating On The Surface, Wooden Boat, and Saltwater Music.
+Del is a singer/songwriter and guitarist from the beaches of North Florida and is considered by many to be one of the founders and pioneers of “Trop Rock” (tropical rock) music.
+Del began to perform in a similar style, which he called “Saltwater Music,” drawing on his experiences growing up along the gulf coast in Panama City, Florida.
+Del has released five solo albums: Living Deliberately, LIVE, Floating On The Surface, Wooden Boat, and Saltwater Music.
 He has also been a featured artist on seven compilation albums, including Tallahassee Selects, Music From The Rascal Yard, The Prime Meridian, The Cascades Collection, and A Cascades Christmas.
 His continued success is a reflection of the broad appeal and timelessness of his music.
 Del is one of those individuals who comes on stage as a stranger, and leaves it as a friend.
-Del will be appearing at Word if South as part of our “In-the Round” event with the poets Barbara Hamby and Jimmy Kimbrell and the writer/musician Laura Minor.
+Del will be appearing at Word of South with the authors Marie Bostwick and Karen White.

 Up From Here is a pop punk band from Tampa, Florida.
 Initially conceived as an acoustic duo in 2014, Up From Here became a full pop punk band in January of 2015.
 In 2016 they have shared the stage with Hawthorne Heights, The Ataris, Handguns, Norma Jean, Johnny Craig, Famous Last Words, Austin Jones, I Set My Friends On Fire, Set It Off, Ice Nine Kills, Secrets, as well as many others, in addition to making their first east coast tour.
 They released their first studio EP, Better Ways To Escape, on June 11th, 2016.